e2dubba/scripcit/README.md

 	1 Corinthians 5: 1 - 5: 4
 ```

-The structs for these formats could easily be wrapped up in TEI, or someother form of Markup.
+The structs for these formats could easily be wrapped up in TEI, or some other form of Markup.

 ## Installing and Running